HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 When we use the stand-in expression `$console.puts('Hello, world!')`, the corresponding final expression is `$STREAM.stdout.writelines('Hello, world!')`.
 In this way, we can create corresponding concise aliases for some commonly used expressions, which is convenient for our use.

 Note that when an expression is executed in a different context, the result may appear different due to the change in the scope of the referenced variable.
-In addition, when we use the `observe` element to observe the change of an expression variable, we will not be able to pass parameters.
+In addition, when we use `observe` element to observe the change of an expression variable, we will not be able to pass parameters.

-When implemented, the interpreter can represent the bound expression as a native entity and provide an `eval` attribute on it or a getter for an alternative attribute name specified by the `against` attribute.
-When calling the `eval` getter of the native entity, a temporary variable `_ARGS` can be created in the current evaluation stack frame, corresponding to a tuple constructed from all the incoming parameters, and then the expression corresponding to the native entity The formula performs normal evaluation, and these temporary variables are removed after the evaluation is complete.
+When implemented, the interpreter can represent the bound expression as a native entity and provide `eval` attribute on it or a getter for an alternative attribute name specified by `against` attribute.
+When calling `eval` getter of the native entity, a temporary variable `_ARGS` can be created in the current evaluation stack frame, corresponding to a tuple constructed from all the incoming parameters.
+And then the expression corresponding to the native entity will perform normal evaluation, and these temporary variables are removed after the evaluation is complete.

-When we use the `constantly` adverb attribute when binding an expression, it means that the bound expression will always return a constant value for the same parameter.
+When we use `constantly` adverb attribute when binding an expression, it means that the bound expression will always return a constant value for the same parameter.
 In this case, the interpreter should additionally implement a method suffixed with `_const`, which evaluates to the same argument only once, and returns the result of the first evaluation when called with the same argument.
 In practice, this method can be used to define constants generated by a particular expression.

-If no method name is specified, the interpreter should implement the `eval` method, and the corresponding constant method name is `eval_const`.
+If no method name is specified, the interpreter should implement `eval` method, and the corresponding constant method name is `eval_const`.

 The following code binds an expression that produces a constant result: